 A screenshot, sometimes referred to as a screencap or screengrab, is an image that shows the contents of a computer screen.
-These captures let you capture exactly what you see on your screen and are often shared with others or used as a reference point later on.
-But what is a screenshot, and how do you take one?
+These captures let you snip exactly what you see on your screen and are often shared with others or used as a reference point later on.

-Taking, saving, and sharing screenshots can be extremely helpful.
-Some insist that it is one of their most powerful tools.
 But how can a simple picture of your screen be so vital?
-Well, they often act as an artifact.
+Well, screen captures often act as an artifact.
 They serve as a way to prove to others that you are seeing the crazy stuff you’re seeing.

 Not only do they help you share visuals, but they also help you archive the past.
 For example, they can help you capture what a website looked like before the latest brand refresh, that weird error message you got a couple of months ago, or even a juicy gossip article you don’t want to forget.

-What are screenshots used for?
+Get SnagitWhat are screenshots used for?

-There’s really no limit to the number of ways screenshots can be useful.
+Screen captures are useful in countless ways.
 For example, you could use them to break up long Word Docs and add context to PowerPoint presentations.

-If we were to list every way you can use these captures in your day-to-day, this article would be much, much longer.
-No matter how long a web page is, with the advanced screenshotting tools of TechSmith’s Snagit, you can capture a page as long as your arm with just one scrolling screenshot
+If we were to list every way you can use captures in your day-to-day, this article would be much, much longer.
+No matter how long a web page is, with the advanced screenshotting tools of TechSmith’s Snagit, you can capture a page as long as your arm with just one scrolling screenshot.

 3 ways screenshots can help you get more work done faster